-- Pathological overreactions of the immune response with severe tissue damage (necrosis) in the effector phase.

-- The immune system itself initiates these diseases.

-- Different background mechanisms.

-- Gell and Coombs distinguished 4 types of reactions originally (1963).
-More recently these were further subdivided.
+- Pathological overreactions of the immune response with severe tissue damage (necrosis) in the effector phase. - The immune system itself initiates these diseases. - Different background mechanisms. - Gell and Coombs divided 4 types of reactions (1963).

-- Significance:

-- 1. Allergic diseases

-- 2. Autoimmune diseases

 Based on the immunological mechanisms we distinguish 4 types of hypersensitive reactions